Metformin Hydrochloride Tablet 500 mg: A Comprehensive Guide

-Add 5.0 kgs of Starch in 4 Ltrs of purified water and stir continuously to make smooth slurry.
+Add 5.0 kgs of Starch in 4 Liters of purified water and stir continuously to make smooth slurry.

-Take 40 Ltrs of boiling water add the solution of Sodium Benzoate and starch slurry with constant stirring to get a uniform paste.
+Take 40 Liters of boiling water add the solution of Sodium Benzoate and starch slurry with constant stirring to get a uniform paste.

 Sifting: Fit Stainless Steel Sieve #40 on the Sifter-I as per its SOP .
 Sift all the ingredients through it and collect separately in Stainless Steel Containers.